dolbyio-samples/media-sample-python-sibilance-handling/README.md

 # Troubleshooting
 In the case any bugs occur, report it using Github issues, and we will see to it.

-# Contributing
+# Forking
-We welcome your contributions and are inviting you as such.
+We welcome your interest in trying to experiment with our repos.

 # Feedback
 If there are any suggestions or if you would like to deliver any positive notes, feel free to open an issue and let us know!